15 Incredible Biographies of African Americans

 Due to recent events, a growing number of people are looking to educate themselves on the subject of racism, particularly that of modern-day America.
 I have personally always found biographies to be extremely educational in all aspects of human history as they narrate the real feelings and life experiences that their subjects undergo.
 As you read through their stories of injustice, violence, brutality, and segregation, intertwined to the chronicles of everyday lives, perhaps you will come close to a better understanding of what the past and present have so far offered people of darker complexions.
-This list includes the stories of political and social figures, former slaves, and ordinary human beings who just happened to be born of a darker skin complexion in a world, where this, unfortunately, means something.
+This list includes the stories of political and social figures, former slaves, and ordinary human beings who just happened to be born of darker color in a world, where this - unfortunately - means something.

 1.The Autobiography of Malcolm X

 by Malcolm X, Alex Haley